eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 They don't have any value, they are only used to contain other types.

-To manage the types inside the structure, users can call the Get and Set methods according with the kind of the type inside the structure using their ids.
+To manage the types inside the structure, users can call the Get and Set methods according to the kind of the type inside the structure using their ids.
 If the structure contains a complex value, it should be used with `LoanValue` to access to it and `ReturnLoanedValue` to release that pointer.
 DynamicData manages the counter of loaned values and users can't loan a value that